-Getting rid of pests ORGANICALLY is the most challenging task for every gardener.
-So, here we’re sharing 10 Sure-shot organic pest control approaches to make things easier.
+Getting rid of pests ORGANICALLY is the most challenging task.
+So, here are 10 sure-shot organic pest control approaches to make things easier.

-Organic pest control is a term referred to the way of controlling pests in a bio-organic & natural manner, this means that you will remove any pests from your garden without using any chemical pesticides or commercial non-organic pest control products.
-Having said that, the products you’re going to grow, the soil you are growing in & the plants that comes to fruition are much healthier & stronger.
+Organic pest control is a term referred to the way of controlling pests in a bio-organic and natural manner; this means that you will remove any pests from your garden without using any chemical pesticides or commercial non-organic pest control products.
+The products you’re going to grow, the soil you are growing in & the plants that come to fruition are much healthier and stronger.

 - Taking the help of poultry as Poultry predation

-- Taking the help of Beneficial Insects & birds
+- Seeking the help of Beneficial Insects & birds

 - Taking the help of Beneficial nematodes